mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 1.  `sort` is defined as a "method" of the "Cursor" object returned by find.
     That is more than a little
     weird but a common construct in python which is an object-oriented language.
-    Most of us can remember it better by just thinking of it as an clause added after find and separated by the "." symbol.
-Because it is a method of cursor the sort clause could have been expressed as another statement after the find like this:  `cursor = cursor.sort("starttime,1)")`
+    Most of us can remember it better by just thinking of it as a clause added after find and separated by the "." symbol.
+Because it is a method of cursor the sort clause could have been expressed as another statement after the find operator done like this:  `cursor = cursor.sort("starttime,1)")`
 2. The sort expression for a single key can be thought of as calling a function with two arguments.
-The first it the key to use for the sort and the second defines the direction of the sort.
+The first is the key to use for the sort and the second defines the direction of the sort.
 Here I used "1" which means sort into an ascending sequence.
 When the result is passed to the `read_data` it guarantees the waveforms in the